 Elimination diet workbook

-Take a biotic to cure your bloating
+Take a probiotic tablet to cure your bloating

 There are several types of pro-biotics that can cure bloating.
 For a healthy person taking biotics is a waste of time and money.